aizukanne/ansatz-analytica-system/index.md

   Similar logic using success counts.

 ## Metrics Tracked
+For each team, the system analyzes:
 - Goals scored/conceded
 - Games with goals (binary)
 - Clean sheets (binary)
 - Total games played
+These statistics are smoothed using either exponential or Bayesian techniques, depending on the data size and configuration.

 ## Venue-Aware Points
+AAPS modifies the classic point allocation by factoring in match venue, assigning different weights to wins, draws, and losses:

 | Outcome | Home | Away |
 |--------|------|------|